deb-vel/Prolog/README.md

 # Prolog

-Each file corresponds to a question number in the Assignment specification
+Each file corresponds to a question number in _Prolog Assignment Specification.pdf_ and the Documentation.docx is the report on the project.